cscotti/docker-desktop-alternative/README.md

 cd $HOME/minikube
 ```

-# Deploy instance with ansible
+# Deploy Minikube instance with Ansible

 ## minikube (docker only)
 Without docker-desktop, is it hard to use docker.
 You can work with minikube's docker environment to run and build image.